CasualPokePlayer/test-roms/README.md

 # Conclusion

-Open bus behavior seems to just take the value of the last opcode read.
+Open bus behavior seems to just take the value of the last opcode/operand read.
 However, it appears this value will quickly degrade over time, pulling up to 0xFF, as seen with pop reads.